-- In two-arm NAT mode the load balancer translates all requests from the external virtual server to the internal real servers - It is a good idea to use eth1 as your external network and eth0 as internal, otherwise you will need to change the autonat setting in Edit Configuration > Global Settings - The real servers must have their default gateway configured to point at the load balancer - Real servers are automatically given access to the Internet through the load balancer (autonat) - If you want real servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP, you will need to set up individual SNAT and DNAT firewall script rules for each real server - Please refer to Advanced NAT in section E of the administration manual for more details on these two issues

-When using a load balancer in two-arm NAT mode, all load balanced services can be configured on the external IP (eth1).
+- In two-arm NAT mode the load balancer translates all requests from the external virtual server to the internal real servers - It is a good idea to use eth1 as your external network and eth0 as internal, otherwise you will need to change the autonat setting in Edit Configuration > Global Settings - The real servers must have their default gateway configured to point at a floating IP the load balancer - Real servers are automatically given access to the Internet through the load balancer (via autonat) - Administration of the load balancers is via any active IP address - If you want real servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP, you will need to set up individual SNAT and DNAT firewall script rules for each real server.
+Please refer to Advanced NAT Considerations in section E of the administration manual for more details on this - Using a single load balancer introduces a single point of failure for your infrastructure so it is strongly recommended to use two appliances in a clustered pair. - When using a load balancer in two-arm NAT mode, all load balanced services can be configured on the external IP (eth1).
 The real servers must also have their default gateway directed to the internal IP.
 Please note that it is good practice to use extra dedicated floating IP's for the VIP and the gateway to make adding 2nd unit (to create a clustered pair) much easier.